allianceauth/allianceauth/README.md

     auth | user | blue_member ( Auto Added to people who register has a blue when adding api key) auth | user | corp_stats (View basic corp auth stats *who is authed etc*) auth | user | timer_management ( Access to create and remove timers)

+Beta Testers:

+     IskFiend ( For constantly bugging me about things that break for him )